darrenzhang2000/Web-Developer-Bootcamp/README.md

 SelectorExcercise and Selectors_2: This is an assignment created by my instructor.
 I worked with all sorts of selectors.

 TicTacToe: I created a static website of a tic tac toe board.
 I took into account the "box model" and included css features such as margin, padding, width, and border.

+Blog.html and Blog.css: This is a fancy blog webpage I've created using css.
+I've used border, padding, width, margin, text transform, letter spacing, color, font-size and google fonts.